Molybdenum in Magnetically Shielded Rooms

 - TZM (Titanium-Zirconium-Molybdenum)

-- Composition: Molybdenum alloyed with 0.5% titanium, 0.08% zirconium, and the balance molybdenum.
+- Composition: Molybdenum alloyed with 0.5% titanium, 0.08% zirconium, and the balance of Molybdenum.

-- Properties: Enhanced creep resistance and higher strength at elevated temperatures compared to pure molybdenum.
+- Properties: Enhanced creep resistance and higher strength at elevated temperatures than pure Molybdenum.
 It also offers better machinability.

 - Mo-30W (Molybdenum-Tungsten Alloy)